rawallerstein/contacts-r-us/README.md

 TODO: Make the damn thing less ugly.

-TODO: Specifically, need to add css to ContactPage element.
+TODO: Re-add demo mode as keydown.

-TODO: Change the demo checkbox to a keybind to clean up the UI.
+TODO: Do something with all the whitespace.

 ## Available Scripts